The Three Peaks Challenge in 24 hours … in 1996!

-An event such as the Three Peaks Challenge is probably one of the better known challenges to non-walkers, and many attempt the challenge unprepared.
+An event such as the Three Peaks Challenge is probably one of the better known challenges to non-walkers.
+Many attempt the three peaks challenge unprepared.
 It gives the whole group great confidence if they know that one of the group is competent in what he or she is doing, and has planned the trip weeks in advance to cover all eventualities.
 The hills are not the place to try out new, unusual equipment for the first time, especially when fatigue sets in later on in the 24 hours.

-For a trip of this nature I greatly recommended that some sort of training is undertaken.
-I visited the gym at least twice a week in the 5-6 weeks leading up to the trip, and as I am an avid mountain biker and a member of my local running club, I have built up a fair amount of natural stamina and fitness.
+For a trip of this nature I greatly recommended undertaking some sort of training.
+I visited the gym at least twice a week in the 5-6 weeks leading up to the trip.
 Dave had no problems on the trip as he has run marathons for years now, which ideally suits a challenge of this type.
-Nick has been cycling on his custom road bike and of late his new mountain bike, and so didn’t really have to step up his training over and above what he normally does.
+Nick has been cycling on his custom road bike and of late his new mountain bike.
+He didn’t really have to step up his training over and above what he normally does.
 Each of these disciplines, both long-distance running and cycling, are therefore very good for preparing for the event.
 Like anything though it’s always best to look in fitness books and get advice from friends and relatives to help you prepare for this type of adventure.

-The fitter you are, the less pain you are going to endure, and the more you are going to enjoy the trip!!!!
+The fitter you are, the less pain you are going to endure.
+Then the more you are going to enjoy the trip!!!!